Child Support in Texas

 - Death of the child; or

 - If the parent paying support is found to not be the parent by genetic test (i.e. a blood test)

 In some cases, child support may continue indefinitely, such as when a child develops a disability before they turn 18.
-In such cases, the court may require child support for the child.

 The Family Code establishes a baseline for what a party may have to pay in child support.
 If the court finds that the minimum child support requirements are insufficient to meet the child’s needs, the court can order an increased amount.
 If the court finds that the amount is too burdensome on the paying parent, the court can order a child support value below the guideline

 Child support is calculated using your pay after taxes and guidelines from the state of Texas.
 Net income is income after deductions are taken out.
 Here is a breakdown of what you can generally expect to pay.